Add this behavior to allow or deny Chunked Transfer Encoding (CTE) requests to your origin.

 CTE is a type of encoding that improves performance when a client request includes a large amount of content.
 CTE breaks the content into chunks and sends them separately, so that a single request with a longer download time doesn't continuously occupy a connection.
 Smaller requests are free to use the connection between chunks.

 By default, Akamai denies requests to your origin that use Chunked Transfer Encoding (CTE).
 If you have any clients that might send CTE requests, enable this behavior to ensure those clients can access your website.

 This behavior doesn't include any options.
 Specifying the behavior itself enables it.

+You need it on your origin server.
 If you configure your property to allow CTE, make sure you also enable it on your origin.